13 posts for tag photo gallery

 Brasilia

 Many travelers say that Brasilia is not worth visiting.
-It is completely at odds with the rest of the country, and, conceived as an unholy combination of utopian project, planned city and modernist dream, it was doomed to become a failure.
-Whilst theoretically speaking these points have merit, I discovered that they don’t seem apply, perhaps in a blatant case of the exception proving the rule.
+That it is completely at odds with the rest of the country, and, conceived as an unholy combination of utopian project, planned city and modernist dream, was doomed to become a failure.
+Whilst theoretically speaking these points have merit, I discovered that they don’t seem to apply, perhaps in a blatant case of the exception proving the rule.

 Amazonian Reflections